-- = Electricity supply (grid)
+= Electricity supply (grid)

-- + (OREG generation OREG export) excluded end uses (grid

-- + OREG) OREG consumed by the rated entity
+- + (OREG generation OREG export) excluded end uses (grid - + OREG) OREG consumed by the rated entity a) Directly connected to the rated premises, i.e. a dedicated connection.

 Renewable electricity generated for use within a building may be one of the following: